Conversational Commerce agent developer's guide

 Additional considerations and best practices

-Additional considerations and best practices must be considered when implementing your conversational commerce interface:
+Additional considerations and best practices must be considered when implementing your Conversational Commerce agent interface:

 • Visitor ID consistency: Help to ensure that a unique visitor_id is consistently sent with each request for a given end user.
 This is vital for accurate personalization and model training.
-This identifier should ideally remain consistent for an end user across sessions and login or logout states.
+This identifier should ideally remain consistent for an end user across sessions and sign in or sign out states.

 • Branch management: While default_branch is common, ensure you are using the correct branch ID if your product catalog is structured with multiple branches.

 • Search API interaction: For SIMPLE_PRODUCT_SEARCH and any cases where refined_search is provided, remember to make a separate call to the core Search API (SearchService.Search) using the query from the refined_search field or the original query to get the actual product listings.
-The Conversational Commerce API primarily focuses on the conversational experience and intent understanding, not directly returning product results itself.
+The Conversational API primarily focuses on the conversational experience and user intent understanding rather than directly returning product results.

-• User interface design: Design your UI to clearly present conversational_text_response, followup_question, and refined_search options in an intuitive manner to guide your user.
+• User interface design: Design your web interface to clearly present conversational_text_response, followup_question, and refined_search options in an intuitive manner to guide your user.

 What's next